Today’s guide will be about how to select multiple cells in Excel (adjacent or non-adjacent) using the mouse click, Shift, and Control key.

 Check our easy-to-understand examples!

 Selecting single or multiple cells is an essential skill in Excel because it stores the values, formulas, or conditional formatting rules in a cell or a range.
-However, it looks it is easy.
+However, it looks like it is easy.
 Keep on reading, and you will get some valuable tips.

 This tutorial will show you how to use the mouse and keyboard combinations to speed up your work.
 So, don’t forget that Excel basics are important things.